aryaaa324/aryaaa324/README.md

 ## Hey, This is Arya!

 I am **Hustling to deploy brains (AI) on brawn (Cloud)** 🧠☁️
 > On a relentless pursuit to engineer intelligent, real-world solutions by combining the "brains" of AI with the "brawn" of cloud .
-I build where smart meets scalable.
+I build systems where smart meets scalable.

 ![Cloud Server Animation](assets/cloud-server.gif)